 Brad Wenstrup was elected in 2012 to represent the people of Ohio’s Second Congressional District in the United States House of Representatives.
 He brings experience as a doctor, Army Reserve officer, Iraq War veteran, and small business owner to help Congress tackle the economic and security challenges facing the nation.

-In the 113th Congress, Brad serves on the House Permanent Select Committee on Intelligence, the Armed Services Committee and the Committee on Veterans’ Affairs, where he is the Chairman of the Subcommittee on Economic Opportunity.
+In the 114th Congress, Brad serves on the House Permanent Select Committee on Intelligence, the Armed Services Committee, and the Committee on Veterans’ Affairs, where he is the Chairman of the Subcommittee on Economic Opportunity.
 As a member on each of these Committees, Brad is working to strengthen our military and national defense, help our returning service members transition to civilian life, and support southern Ohio’s veteran community.

 A Cincinnati native, Brad graduated from the University of Cincinnati in 1980.
 He earned a medical degree as a podiatric surgeon and later established a private practice in Cincinnati, treating patients for the last 26 years.
 Brad has served in the U.S. Army Reserve since 1998, currently holding the rank of Lieutenant Colonel.
 In 2005-06, he served a tour in Iraq as a combat surgeon, and was awarded a Bronze Star and Combat Action Badge for his service.
 During his time in Congress, Brad is fulfilling his Reserve duties by treating patients at Walter Reed National Military Medical Center in Bethesda.

 Brad and his wife, Monica, reside in Cincinnati with their son, Brad Jr.